-For these reasons, what you use to make your child’s smoothie is important – ideally choose a combo of vegetables, dairy and some fruit.
+For these reasons, what you use to make your smoothie is important – ideally choose a combo of vegetables, dairy or nut butters and some fruit.
 This will ensure your smoothie contributes vitamins, minerals, protein and fibre.
 As adults we often add protein powders and other supplements to our own smoothies; these should never be added to a child’s smoothie.

 Is there a difference between homemade and shop-bought?

-Many shop-bought smoothies include cheaper, more processed ingredients such as fruit purées and juices.
-These purées concentrate sugars whilst removing many of the nutritional benefits of the natural whole fruit such as the fibre, phyto-nutrients, vitamins and minerals.
+Many shop-bought smoothies are made from cheaper, more processed ingredients such as fruit purées and juices.
+These purées concentrate sugars whilst removing many of the nutritional benefits of the whole fruit such as the fibre, phyto-nutrients, vitamins and minerals.
 Some shop-bought smoothies are also sold in sizes larger than the recommended 150ml portion size and have added nutrients such as B vitamins as well as vitamins C and E.

 Homemade smoothies, on the other hand, contain all of the fibre and will be naturally vitamin-rich because they’re freshly made and ideally consumed straight away.